phoebemma/intron-retention/README.md

 - `Alpha_Omega_sample_list_transcriptomics.xlsx`

-## Redroducing the analysis
+## Reproducing the analysis

-To reproduce the analysis, request access to the folder containing the raw SpliceQ counts, the run the scripts in the following order
+To reproduce the analysis from scratch request access to the folder containing the raw SpliceQ counts, the run the scripts in the following order

-1.  `/Data_extraction`
+- `/Data_extraction`

-2.  `/archive/Data_exploration.R` .
-This will save a couple of files like the gene annotation needed during model exploration

-3.  `new_data_extraction.R`
+  ## Else

+  Reproduce using the already extracted SpliceQ and metadata files in the `data/` folder and run the following scripts in the order they appear

+- `data_compilation.R`

-4.  `model_building.R` .
+- `model_building.R` .

-5.  `model_exploration.R`
+- `model_exploration.R`